The search for an “Investment Elixir”

 While the magic investment bullet eludes us, there is no question that time in the market generally beats market timing.
 Remember Warren Buffet won his famous 2007 bet of $1million (USD) that the S&P 500 would outperform a selection of hedge funds over 10 years.

 And we all know how much Australian capital city property prices have grown since 1999.
 However, if you pick the right IPO, like Ecofibre Industries for example, you can achieve a 300% return on your investment in under six months.

 But what of the next 20 years?
 How can we get decent returns and avoid having to pick market winners?
-Argyle Diamond Investments has a potential answer for you – Argyle pink diamonds.
+Argyle Diamond Investments has a potential answer for you – Australian pink diamonds.

 Proven substantial growth over 20 years coupled with decreasing supply right now, create the ideal conditions to achieve greater capital growth than other forms of investment over the next decade.
 Take the time to call one of our experts today and we will show you how to get involved in this exciting market.

 This article expresses the opinions of Argyle Diamond Investments Pty Ltd only.
 Argyle Diamond Investments do not receive any compensation from nor is there any business relationship with any company or person mentioned in this article.